 The insecurity is the thing that won’t get lost

 It finally struck me.
 Drums!
-I knew those drums!
-There’s only one person in this world who plays the drums like that!
+I knew the sound of those drums!

 “Is that Phil Collins?”